NHL Draft Study 2003-16

 NJ | 40.5 | 27.7 | 68.2 |

-This study reveals, beyond a shadow of a doubt, that Trevor Timmins is not a poor talent evaluator.
-In fact; since joining the Canadiens as head scout in 2003, his success rate is right at the top.
+This study reveals that Trevor Timmins is not a poor talent evaluator.
+In fact; since joining the Canadiens as head scout in 2003, his success rate of drafting NHLers is right at the top.

 Despite those obstacles, Timmins drafted the third-most players that have gone on to play at least 300 games in the NHL.
 He has done the most with the least of any talent evaluator since he joined the Canadiens.